alekslitvinenk/IMDb-searcher/README.md

 ## Quick Guide

-In this guide we assume that theuser have at least 8G memory on his/her machine.
+In this guide we assume that the user has at least 8G memory on his/her machine.

 1. Run MySQL image in docker:<br>
     ```bash